wuwangyang24/ddpm-ood-FM/README.md

 To use your own data, you just need to provide separate csvs containing paths for the train/val/test splits.

 ### Train models
-We use CIFAR10 as an example for training following the command below:

 1. for flow matching with stochastic interpolation:
 ```